 - On 28 May 2010 in resolution 1925 on the mandate of MONUSCO, the operation in the DRC, the Council requested the Secretary-General to elaborate the concept of operation and rules of engagement of MONUSCO, in line with the resolution, and to report back to the Council and the TCCs.
 The Secretary-General has yet to report back to the Council and the TCCs on this issue.

 - UNAMI reports on human rights in Iraq, in the past were produced every two to three months.
-They have decreased in their frequency and regularity.
+They have decreased in their frequency.
 The last report, released in July 2010, covered the period from 1 July to 31 December 2009.

 - The request in resolution 1460 on Children and Armed Conflict that all the Secretary-General’s reports to the Council on country-specific situations include the protection of children is not yet implemented.
 In 2009 protection of children elements had been incorporated into only half of the relevant country-specific reports.

-- The Secretary-General has not yet re-energised his Advisory Committee on the Prevention of Genocide has been dormant since 2008 when it held its last meeting.
+- The Secretary-General’s Advisory Committee on the Prevention of Genocide has been dormant since 2008 when it held its last meeting.

 - The Council has yet to address the Secretary-General’s summary of the report of the UN Board of Inquiry into incidents involving UN facilities and personnel in Gaza between 27 December 2008 and 19 January 2009, submitted to it on 4 May 2009.

 - The Council requested the Secretariat on 21 November 2006 (S/2006/928) to update the index to Council notes and statements on working methods.
 This has not been published.